zeromake/quasar/docs/src/pages/quasar-cli-webpack/boot-files.md

   // Code here gets executed by Quasar CLI at the correct time in app's lifecycle:
   //  - we have a Router instantiated,
-  //  - we have the optional Vuex store instantiated,
+  //  - we have the optional Pinia instance (store),
   //  - we have the root app's component ["app" prop in Object param] Object with
   //      which Quasar will instantiate the Vue app
   //      ("new Vue(app)" -- do NOT call this by yourself),